Bierchermuesli/bierchermuesli.bind-acme-rfc2136/README.md

 Role Name
 =========

-This simply creates RFC2136 conform zones - to be precisen a _acme-challenge.zone.tld delegation.
-This Zone can be secure updated with [certbot](https://certbot-dns-rfc2136.readthedocs.io/en/stable/)
+This role create a batch of RFC2136 conform zones for DNS01 Challange.
+It creats for each Domain a dedicated `_acme-challenge.example.com` sub delegation.
+This Zone later secure updated rfc2136 conform ACME scripts, for example the [certbot](https://certbot-dns-rfc2136.readthedocs.io/en/stable/) `--dns-rfc2136` flag.

-This role can also be combined with https://github.com/geerlingguy/ansible-role-certbot or https://github.com/geerlingguy/ansible-role-certbot

 Requirements